sinhatanu/Incident-Bot/README.md

 # Incident-Bot
-Bots to query and doing DML on incidents
+Bots to query and doing DML on  SNOW Incidents